SteveBarnett/WordCamp-2016/deck.md

 ### **Measure**

-## Run the tool
+## Run PSI
 ## Write down your score

 ![](img/stopwatch.jpg)

 ^ 5m
-who's site is more gooder?
+who's site is more gooder than earlier today?

+---

+# Put a :star:
+# up on the wall

+^ review the change

 ---